sdvdxl/influxdb.com/content/docs/kapacitor/v0.1/tick/batch_node.md

 Properties
 ----------

 Property methods modify state on the calling node.
-They do not add another node to the pipeline and always return a reference to the calling node.
+They do not add another node to the pipeline, and always return a reference to the calling node.

 ### Cron